gopxl/pixel/plugins/README.md

 is the name of the plugin.
 The plugin directory must contain a `README.md` file that describes the plugin.
 Make sure to provide some example code in the **README** so that users are aware of how to use the plugin.

-You are encouraged to create an example of your plugin in the `/examples` directory.
+You are encouraged to create an example of your plugin in the [pixel-examples](https://github.com/gopxl/pixel-examples).
 This will allow users to see your plugin in action and how to use it.